uuinfofp/uuinfofp.github.io/exercises.md

 2. Write functions that return all values of type `a` in a tree of type `Tree a` in depth-first (pre-order), depth-first (in-order), and breadth-first order.

-3. Write a function `showTree` that gives a nice representation as a `String` for a given tree\.
+3. Write a function `showTree` that gives a nice representation as a `String` for a given tree.
 Every leaf should be placed on a different line (separated by `"\n"`).
 Leaves that are deeper in the tree should be further to the right than leaves higher in the tree.

 4. Write a function `mapTree` and a function `foldTree` that work on a `Tree`, analoguous to `map` and `foldr` on lists.
 Also give the type of these functions.